SimplyKnownAsG/yamlize/README.rst

 Sequences
 ---------
 A ``yamlize.Sequence`` should be used effectively as a Python strong-typed list.
+Unlike the other ``yamlize`` decorators / classes, a ``Sequence`` cannot have attributes.
+The lack of attributes is a functionality of YAML itself; a YAML sequence cannot have attributes.

 >>> from yamlize import yaml_object, yaml_list
 >>>